 To be Ready

 To be Safe

-We have also agreed our first 30 day classroom pledge, to help us be the best learners we can and make our classroom calm, learning environment.
-See our posters below:
+We made a classroom pledge, to help us be the best learners we can and make our classroom calm, learning environment.

 Look at some of our examples of alliteration.